John Harvey Kellogg

-Personal life
+Early life

 John Harvey Kellogg was born in Tyrone, Michigan, on February 26, 1852, to John Preston Kellogg (1806–1881) and his second wife Ann Janette Stanley (1824–1893).
 His father, John Preston Kellogg, was born in Hadley, Massachusetts; his ancestry can be traced back to the founding of Hadley, Massachusetts, where a great-grandfather operated a ferry.

 John Preston Kellogg and his family moved to Michigan in 1834, and after his first wife's death and his remarriage in 1842, to a farm in Tyrone Township.

 In addition to six children from his first marriage, John Preston Kellogg had 11 children with his second wife Ann, including John Harvey and his younger brother, Will Keith Kellogg.

 John Preston Kellogg became a member of several revivalist movements, including the Baptists, the Congregationalist Church, and finally the Seventh-day Adventist Church.
 He was one of four adherents who pledged substantial sums to convince Seventh-day Adventists Ellen G. White and her husband James Springer White to relocate to Battle Creek, Michigan, with their publishing business, in 1855.
+He persuaded a Seventh-day Adventist couple, Daniel H. Kress and Lauretta E. Kress, to become doctors at Michigan where he had studied; they were early founders of what became Washington Adventist Hospital.
 In 1856, the Kellogg family moved to Battle Creek to be near other members of the denomination.
 There John Preston Kellogg established a broom factory.
 The Kelloggs believed that the Second Coming of Christ was imminent, and that formal education of their children was therefore unnecessary.
 Originally a sickly child, John Harvey Kellogg attended Battle Creek public schools only briefly, from ages 9–11.
 He left school to work sorting brooms in his father's broom factory.
 Nonetheless, he read voraciously and acquired a broad but largely self-taught education.
 At age 12, John Harvey Kellogg was offered work by the Whites.
 He became one of their protégés, rising from errand boy to printer's devil, and eventually doing proofreading and editorial work.
 He helped to set articles for Health, or how to live and The Health Reformer, becoming familiar with Ellen G. White's theories of health, and beginning to follow recommendations such as a vegetarian diet.
 Ellen White described her husband's relationship with John Harvey Kellogg as closer than that with his own children.